 Animations are more eye-catching, allowing you to grab people's interest in your content and promote it more efficiently on social media and other marketing platforms.

-In Crello, feel free to animate frames, texts, emoticons, 3D objects, charts, and illustrations of your infographic.
+In Crello (Now VistaCreate), feel free to animate frames, texts, emoticons, 3D objects, charts, and illustrations of your infographic.
 But whatever you animate, please ensure that all the elements look aligned and natural within your overall design.
 You don't want to make the audience's eyes bleed, do you?

 Long Story Short: Here's How to Make Infographics with Crello in Five Steps